AtB-AS/org/rfc/0015_License/index.md

 mobility platform, copyleft might be a hinderance.
 For instance having an electric scooter provider wanting to integrate with our platform, they could be required to open source their platform integration module, exposing internal systems.
-Which can be a no-go and detremental to our strategic plans.
+Which can be a no-go and detrimental to our strategic plans.
 For this we need to do case-by-case decisions if we need a more permissive license than GPLv3.